Child Protection Services

 - Providing case management services to reduce risk of further abuse and / or neglect to children

-- Coordinating SELF Program designed to assist targeted youth develop independent living skills
+- Coordinating STAY Program designed to assist targeted youth develop independent living skills

 - Providing In-service Orientations to schools, hospitals, mental health clinics and the community on child maltreatment, mandatory reporting laws and the array of Clay County Social Services responses